 School age children will be more aware of what is going on.
 They have probably had discussions with friends, seen things online, or heard about it at school.

 - Talk to your elementary age children.
-Ask them a question like, have you heard about [this event]?
+Families directly impacted by events often have no choice but to talk to their children immediately and help them organize their understanding and reactions.
+For children who may not yet know about the event, we can ask them a question like, have you heard about [this event]?
 Can you tell me what you know?
 Explain what happened and share the facts while reassuring them that you will do everything you can to keep them safe.

 - Children this age are also concerned about their own safety, as well as that of family and friends.
 Try to spend extra time together.
 This will provide extra reassurance.